 We welcome contributions from psychologists in all areas of the discipline, written in an informative and engaging style.
 Articles may provide a broad overview of a particular area or issue, review the literature, include some original research, discuss theory, or debate applied issues and practical and professional problems.
 We do not publish articles based on research that has not been accepted for publication following peer review: i.e. we are attempting to be a magazine, not a journal.
 See our writing guide and submission information for more details.

 We also have a host of regular formats which may suit you, including 'Reviews', 'Careers', 'New voices', 'Big picture', 'Looking back' and 'One on one'.

 There are also several invited formats you may feel are suitable to your area of expertise.
-These include head to head debates, 'state of the art' guides to major topics written by experts, cutting edge reports on units or programmes of innovative research, 'why I study…' pieces, special issues and target articles for peer commentary.
+These include head to head debates; 'state of the art' guides to major topics written by experts; cutting edge reports on units or programmes of innovative research; 'Viewpoints' pieces which triangulate the perspectives of researchers, participants and third party end users; special issues; and target articles for peer commentary.
 To discuss these possibilities, contact the Editor via email@example.com

 A large and diverse audience

 We do all we can to ensure that our authors’ work spreads as far and wide as